peckmc/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
-  Random Podcast Episode Generator
+  Random Cocktail Recipe Generator

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
-  Podcast lovers can stop feeling overwhelmed by the thousands of options when looking for something new to love.
+  If you love cocktails, discover a new and exciting drink!

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
-  Click the button and generate a link to a random episode of a random podcast.
-Listen to something new and refreshing.
-Or, click the button again to generate another random episode.
+  Just load up the page and receive a recipe for a delicious cocktail at random.
+If you find something you like, just click 'add to favorites' to save it for next time!

 ## Problem ##
   > Describe the problem your product solves.
-  Have you ever finished a great podcast and don't know where to go next?
-Or just looking for some variety?
+  Do you ever crave a cocktail at the end of a long work day, but you're tired of the same old drinks?
+Random Cocktail Recipe Generator has your back!
+Keep refreshing the page until something catches your eye.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
-  All the user has to do is click the button, and a Spotify link to a random podcast episode will be generated.
+  Just load the page and a cocktail will be chosen at random from a library of 77 classic drinks.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
-  "My vision is for the world of podcasts to be infinite"
+  "Random Cocktail Recipe Generator is a great companion for impressing your friends and family during the holidays."

 ## How to Get Started ##
   > Describe how easy it is to get started.
-  Get started right away!
-Just click the button.
+  Get mixing right away!
+Just head to the site.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
-  "I'm a long-haul trucker and I spend a LOT of time listening to podcasts.
-They keep me company when the nights get long.
-Random Podcast Episode Generator has introduced me to some of the most enlightening, funny and educational podcasts I've heard."
+  "This site has made it easy for me to branch out and discover new drinks, and revisit some old ones I'd forgotten about."

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
-  Give it a try and find out what great podcasts you're missing out on.
+  Give it a try and find out how many great cocktails you're missing out on.